liammarcovitz/Master-Bot/README.md

 # Master-Bot
- A Discord bot that can be controlled by a human, with some basic functions.
+ A Discord bot that can be controlled by a human with a GUI, with some basic functions.

 ### Setup